-These symptoms can include having a depressed mood, obsessively worrying about the future, under- or overeating, having headaches and/or other pain, binge-drinking, having trouble sleeping/sleeping too much, and procrastination.
+These symptoms can include having a depressed mood, obsessively worrying about the future, having a difficult relationship with food or alcohol, having headaches and/or other pain, binge-drinking, having trouble sleeping/sleeping too much, and procrastination.

 As with many communities of color, mental health is often viewed by AAPIs as a taboo topic, associated with personal weakness or familial shame.
 But AAPIs do often struggle with emotional distress, and many times it becomes more significant during college, where it can become more and more disruptive to everyday life.